Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Introduction

 .2cm

-\paragraph{Relation to Gelfand-Fuchs theory.} Theorem \ref{thm:main} is an algebro-geometric analog of the famous results by Gelfand-Fuchs \cite{gelfand-fuks} \cite{fuks}, Haefliger \cite{haefliger-ens} and Bott-Segal \cite{bott-segal} on the cohomology of $\Vect(M)$, the Lie algebra of smooth vector fields on a $C^\infty$-manifold $M$.
+\paragraph{Relation to Gelfand-Fuchs theory.} \autoref{thm:main} is an analog for algebraic varieties of the famous results by Gelfand-Fuchs \cite{gelfand-fuks} \cite{fuks}, Haefliger \cite{haefliger-ens} and Bott-Segal \cite{bott-segal} on the cohomology of $\Vect(M)$, the Lie algebra of smooth vector fields on a $C^\infty$-manifold $M$.
 We recall the main features of that theory.

-\begin{itemize} \item[(1)] First, one considers $W_n= \Der \, \RR[[ z_1, \dots, z_n]]$, the Lie algebra of formal vector fields on $\RR^n$, with its adic topology.
-Its cohomology is identified with the topological cohomology of a certain CW-complex $Y_n$ with action of $GL_n(\RR)$, see \cite{fuks} \S 2.2.
+\begin{itemize} \item[(1)] First, one considers $W_n= \Der \, \RR[\![ z_1, \dots, z_n]\!]$, the Lie algebra of formal vector fields on $\RR^n$, with its adic topology.
+Its cohomology is identified with the cohomology of a certain CW-complex $Y_n$ with action of $GL_n(\RR)$, see \cite{fuks} \S 2.2.